papivot/pace-docs/pks-bootcamp-prep.en.md

 large   241118e5-69b2-4ef9-b47f-4d2ab071aff5  Example: This plan will configure a large kubernetes cluster for resource heavy workloads, or a high number of workloads.
 ```

-Use the PKS CLI to create a cluster using one of the above plans -
+Use the PKS CLI to create a cluster using one of the above plans (that met the previously mentioned pod security criteria)-

 >`pks create-cluster gcpcluster00 --external-hostname [clustername.fqdn]  --plan small`